rust-lang-uz/book/rustbook-uz/src/ch17-03-oo-design-patterns.md

 ## Implementing an Object-Oriented Design Pattern

-The *state pattern* is an object-oriented design pattern.
+The _state pattern_ is an object-oriented design pattern.
 The crux of the pattern is that we define a set of states a value can have internally.
-The states are represented by a set of *state objects*, and the value’s behavior changes based on its state.
+The states are represented by a set of _state objects_, and the value’s behavior changes based on its state.
 We’re going to work through an example of a blog post struct that has a field to hold its state, which will be a state object from the set "draft", "review", or "published".

-The state objects share functionality: in Rust, of course, we use structs and traits rather than objects and inheritance.
-Each state object is responsible for its own behavior and for governing when it should change into another state.
-The value that holds a state object knows nothing about the different behavior of the states or when to transition between states.
+Rust dasturlash tilida dasturiy holat obyektlari funksionalini bo‘lishish uchun obyektga yo‘naltirilgan dasturlash tillariga nisbatan albatta struct va trait’lar ishlatiladi.
+Har bir dastur holat obyekti o‘z xatti-harakati va qachon boshqa holatga o‘tishi kerakligini boshqarishi uchun javobgardir.
+Uning qiymati boshqa obyektlar xatti-harakati yoki holat o‘zgaruvi haqida hech nima bilmaydi.

 The advantage of using the state pattern is that, when the business requirements of the program change, we won’t need to change the code of the